Espressif ESP32-H2

 sched_dumpstack: backtrace| 2: 0x42012df0

-show the backtrace of the tasks.
+The lines starting with sched_dumpstack show the backtrace of the tasks.
 By checking it, it is

 possible to track the root cause of the crash.
-Saving this output to a file and using the btdecode.sh
+Saving this output to a file and using the btdecode.sh:

 ./tools/btdecode.sh esp32h2 /tmp/backtrace.txt